Muffliato: Peer-to-Peer Privacy Amplification for Decentralized Optimization and Averaging: Differentially Private Decentralized Optimization

 Thus, for any $\eps>0$, Algorithm~\ref{algo:private-decentralized-sgd} with $T^{\rm stop}(\kappa,\sigma^2,n)$ steps and for $K$ as in Theorem~\ref{thm:utility-sgd}, there exists $f$ such that the algorithm is $(\alpha,f)$-pairwise network DP, with:

 where $\bar d=\sup_{v\in\cV}\bar d_v$ for $\bar d_v = \frac{1}{T}\sum_{t<T}|\set{w\in\cV : \edgevw\in\cE_t}|$ the mean degree of node $v$ throughout time. \end{theorem}

 \begin{proof}[Proof of Theorem~\ref{thm:privacy-gd2}] The information leaked by $u$ to $v$ up to iteration $T$ of Algorithm~\ref{algo:private-decentralized-sgd} consists in the $T$ (stochastic) gradients locally computed at node $u$ and gossiped through the graph, using the \emph{Muffliato} algorithm.
-Using Theorem~\ref{thm:privacy_general} (with Assumption~\ref{hyp:sensitivity} satisfied using Assumption~\ref{hyp:dp_gd}) and a post processing inequality, round of communication $t$ leads to a privacy leak of:
+Note that the gradient used at iteration $t$ continues to leak information to some nodes after the $K$ gossip averaging steps of iteration $t$, as the information continues to flow in the graph until the end of the \emph{Muffliato}-GD/SGD algorithm, i.e. for the subsequent $(T-t)$ iterations.